Kempston Rural: Geography

+Governance

+There are two tiers of local government covering Kempston Rural at civil parish and unitary authority level: Kempston Rural Parish Council and Bedford Borough Council.
+The parish council meets at the Church Hall in Church End.

 For local election purposes Kempston Rural is in Turvey Ward, which also includes the civil parishes of Stagsden and Turvey.
 The area is represented on Bedford Borough Council by Mark Smith, elected in May 2007.